 An in-line production facility was added in 2001, using machines from Italy to provide closed-loop and continuous production of foodservice products.
 A state-of-the-art RPET extrusion area was added in 2003, continuing Placon’s efforts in sustainability.
 In 2007, a medical clean room was added to expand the company’s capabilities in the medical market.

 In 2011, Placon purchased Barger Packaging in Elkhart, Indiana to expand our capabilities into the sterile and non-sterile medical packaging markets.
 Three years later, Placon broke into the injection molded container industry through the acquisition of Plastic Packaging Corporation in West Springfield, Massachusetts.
 In 2016, Placon acquired Brookdale Plastics in Plymouth, Minnesota a custom thermoformer for the retail and medical markets.
+In 2021, Placon acquired a Sonoco food packaging facility to vastly expand its production capabilities.
 These additions to the Placon family brought in new people and new opportunities to the Placon brand.

 Today: Innovating and Growing